duanbiao2000/obsidianDoc/Extras/textgenerator/templates/dalle/modDetailed.md

 ---
 promptId: modDetailed
 aliases: 🖼️ Generate a photo, with more precise details
-description: Adds more precise details to the output, instead of simple art, but can also make the art overwhelming/over the top in small details.
+summary: Adds more precise details to the output, instead of simple art, but can also make the art overwhelming/over the top in small details.
 author: Prompt Engineering Guide
 tags: photo, dalle-2,modifier
 version: 0.0.1